Best Leaf Blower Review – Top 5 Most Mind-Blowing List for January, 2023 with Buying Guide

-GroomNStyle have taken a complete look at all of the blowers on the market, gas and electric, handheld and backpack – and put together our list of the top 5 best leaf blowers you should consider.
+Groom+Style have taken a complete look at all of the blowers on the market, gas, and electric, handheld, and backpack – and put together the best leaf blower top 5 list you should consider.
 We’ll even include one walk-behind model for those who have to clear the “back 40” every fall.

-Here goes – let’s see which model blows you away.
+Here it is – let’s see which models you can use in the garden

-Black and Decker has a well-deserved reputation for quality tools, of course, so the team weren’t surprised that this corded electric leaf blower is well-designed and well-made.
-It’s quite powerful for an electric blower, able to shoot huge amounts of leaves and debris for miles (well, not literally) with an air speed that can reach up to 250 miles per hour.
-It can also blow “gently” all the way down to 140 mph for cleaning up flowerbeds and getting into small areas where sheer power isn’t necessary or desirable.
+Black and Decker have a well-deserved reputation for quality tools, of course, so the team wasn’t surprised that this corded electric leaf blower is well-designed and well-made.
+It’s quite powerful for an electric blower, able to shoot huge amounts of leaves and debris for miles (well, not literally) with an airspeed that can reach up to 250 miles per hour.
+It can also blow “gently” all the way down to 140 mph for cleaning up flower beds and getting into small areas where sheer power isn’t necessary or desirable.
 And the variable speed control can easily be manipulated with one hand while you’re working, a real plus compared to the way some competitive models are designed.

 Electric leaf blowers, by their very design, are going to be much quieter than their gas-powered cousins.
 And this Black and Decker is quieter than most electrics, at 69 dBA (yes, that’s very quiet for a blower); you may not even feel the need for ear protection when using it.
 The BV6600 is lightweight so it easily goes over your shoulder with the included strap (they could have put more padding on the strap, though), and the ergonomic design makes it as comfortable as any blower on the market.